Skip to main content

 • Web service (optional)

-How to send text messages via email
+How to send a text from an email

 This guide will walk you through a few different methods to send a text from your email account.
 If you find yourself sending texts through email often, you might want to download a browser extension to make your life a little easier.
 We'll cover that in the next section; for now, though, the quickest way to get started sending SMS messages via email is just to use your normal mail app and the appropriate gateway addresses.